 I want you to see opportunity instead of limitation when you look at your life.
 That does not mean I want you to pretend something is okay when it’s not.
 You have to see what isn’t working before you can change it.
 The trick is to see what isn’t working through a resourceful lens.

-You’re seriously gonna love this once you get the hang of it.
+You’re seriously going to love this once you get the hang of it.
 It feels like a super power.
 But don’t take my word for it.
 Try it out for yourself.
 This week, catch yourself when you start to defend an action or make an excuse.
 (No beating yourself up.
 Use your awareness for good.)
 Take a beat.
 Breathe.
 Breathe once more.
 Then look through a resourceful lens.
-You’re gonna take your breath away with how much good stuff you see.
+You just might surprise yourself with how much good stuff you see.

 Okay, that was the hard part.
 Now our final step will be a breeze.